SmartyPig Helps You Create Sub-Savings Accounts Online

 SmartyPig also offers you the option to redeem your money in the form of discounted gift cards.
 For example, if you set a goal of saving $500 for holiday gifts, you can either "cash out" the goal (withdraw cash), just as you would from a normal online savings account, or you can redeem the money in the form of a gift card in which you get a small bonus amount.

 If you opted to take a Target gift card for $500, rather than cash, for example, you might get a $525 gift card (a 5 percent bonus).
 There are plenty of websites, such as Cardpool.com or cardcash.com, that allows you to buy discounted gift cards.
 Shop around; you might find a better deal on those sites.

 During the setup process, you'll need to give your bank information to SmartyPig.
-You'll also have to wait 3-4 business days while SmartyPig verifies your account.
+You'll also have to wait 3 to 4 business days while SmartyPig verifies your account.
 Once your bank account is verified, you can automatically or manually transfer money from your account to your SmartyPig.